 Free quilting templates are provided whenever they are needed to create one of the many quilt block patterns on the Generations Quilt Patterns website.

 Follow this quick guide to insure they are printed and cut so that your patches are exactly the right size.
-You'll learn about the template material I use, how to print and how to cut using these free printable templates.

 Let's get started!

 Regular old printer paper is all I use.
 Nothing special.

 Since we'll be using our rotary cutter, there's no need for thicker or sturdier templates.
 If one gets messed up, simply print another.

 If you find you do need a sturdier template, try using a card stock—usually the 67lb weight from the office supply store.

 If you'd like templates with their own 'stick', try a printable Freezer Paper like the one from C&T Publishing (right).